Sodville/tdt4290_cartell/car_information/README.md

 the output directory.
 * Not defined.
 This option will not use any labels, thus all data is in a flat folder structure.

+## Unittests
+How to run the unit tests

+    python -m unittest

+This will look for tests recursivly and then test them.